TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README.md

 This is the old working version of the chatbot the AI team created before they made their more advanced RAG chatbot.

-**Note: while having some responsiveness, this version of the app is not totally responsive.
+**NOTE: while having some responsiveness, this version of the app is not totally responsive.
+The purpose of this branch is to see what a functioning chatbot looks like on our app.
 To see our totally responsive app, please see the main branch.**

 ## Instructions to create and activate the virtual environment and load the servers: